DCotterill/halixia-hugo/content/ma/park-run-volunteer-2112.md

 You don't have to run to get involved with the Park Run

-Learn about offering your time and support to assist in organizing and facilitating park runs, promoting community fitness and well-being.
+Offer your time and support to assist in organising and facilitating Park Runs, promoting community fitness and well-being.

 Volunteering at park runs involves various roles, such as marshalling, timing, or supporting participants.
 It fosters community engagement, encourages physical activity, and contributes to the success and inclusivity of local fitness events.